Academic and Cultural Sharing Scholarship

 - You have never been found to be in violation of the NDSU Student Code of Conduct

-- Timely report your service hours to the Office of International Programs (2013-2014 deadlines to be announced).
+- Timely report your service hours to the Office of International Student & Study Abroad Services by the posted deadline for each fall and spring semester.